austynsimpson/austynsimpson.github.io/index.md

 # Austyn Simpson

 I'm an NSF postdoctoral assistant professor in the [Mathematics Department](https://lsa.umich.edu/math) at the University of Michigan.
-My research interests are in commutative algebra and algebraic geometry, with a focus on singularities in prime characteristic.
+My research interests are in commutative algebra and algebraic geometry with a focus on singularities in prime characteristic.

 ### Papers
 1.  *A note on F-coherent rings*, in preparation.